The country’s popularity keeps growing every year! Here are 10 reasons to live and invest in Portugal...

-Portugal has reinvented itself throughout history adjusting its sails to the winds of changing times.
+Portugal has reinvented itself throughout history, adjusting its sails to the winds of changing times.
 But what makes a small country like Portugal so popular on the international scene?

 Life in Portugal is a love affair with your taste buds and there are many Michelin stars chefs and international prizes to prove it!
 From delicious food and pastries to exquisite wines and cheese, Portugal’s terroir and culinary traditions are renowned worldwide.
 And it’s not just five-star restaurants and renowned chefs that grant a memorable dining experience!
 Even at the most modern “tasca” you’ll be presented with a feast for your eyes and the stomach.

-One of the biggest technology conferences in the world (Web Summit) has been hosted in Portugal since 2016.
+One of the biggest technology conferences in the world (Web Summit) is hosted in Portugal since 2016.
 Tech giants such as Google have also chosen Portugal to build their international services centre and residency programs have specially designed for foreign start-ups.
 It’s no wonder that tech start-ups are growing twice as fast in Lisbon as the European average.

-Portuguese art, culture and architecture are renowned worldwide for its beauty and authenticity.
+Portuguese art, culture and architecture are renowned worldwide for their beauty and authenticity.
 From traditional Fado music to beautiful monuments all across the country, Portugal offers a diverse variety of historical sites to visit.
 But there are also plenty of museums, festivals, concerts and international exhibitions all year round!

-Portugal is seen as a model in the Euro area after the 2011–14 international bailout and the intense austerity policy that followed.
+Portugal is a model in the Euro area after the 2011–14 international bailout and the intense austerity policy that followed.
 The country has since successfully reformed its economy to be more competitive, with exports growing faster than the Euro area average.
 There has also been an increasing demand for property for sale in Portugal.

-Portugal's public health system is considered one of the best in the world.
+Portugal's public health system is one of the best in the world.
 Public health centres and hospitals are available to all residents and EU citizens for a very low cost.
-Children, pregnant women, seniors and people with chronic illness such as diabetes have free access to healthcare.
+Children, pregnant women, seniors and people with chronic illnesses such as diabetes have free access to healthcare.
 Portugal considers access to healthcare to be a constitutional right... and that makes all the difference.

 Despite having a large majority of Catholics, Portugal is very liberal in regard to human rights.
 The country is one of the few to ban discrimination based on sexual orientation and in 2010 became the 8th in the world to recognise same-sex marriage.
 Portugal is also an example in regard to drug legislation, having seen dramatic drops in overdoses, HIV infection and drug-related crime since 2001.

 Portugal is also a world leader when it comes to environmental issues.
 Around 70 percent of the country’s energy comes from renewable sources.
-The Portuguese Government is currently implementing various policies aiming at a more efficient, low carbon and environmentally-friendly economy.
+The Portuguese Government is currently implementing various policies aiming at a more efficient, low carbon and environmentally friendly economy.
 Innovative projects include a floating wind farm and electric cars are becoming more and more popular.

 Portugal is one of the safest and friendliest countries in the world!
 If you've been to Portugal you probably noticed that most of the population speaks English and sometimes one or two other languages.
-Speaking different languages comes naturally for the Portuguese because TV programs are transmitted in their original language and children start learning English in primary school.
+Speaking different languages comes naturally for the Portuguese because TV programs are in their original language and children begin learning English in primary school.
 But other factors also explain the Portuguese's ease and willingness to communicate with foreigners; history allowed this nation to have contact with different cultures and languages for centuries and the Portuguese are known for their hospitality and tolerance of different nationalities and religions.
-That may also explain the reason why refugees are so well accepted in the country and there have never been problems with regard to terrorism.
+That may also explain why refugees are so well accepted in the country and there have never been problems with terrorism.